github/opensource.guide/_articles/nl/leadership-and-governance.md

   - metrics
 ---

-## Understanding governance for your growing project
+## Inzicht in governance voor uw groeiende project

 Your project is growing, people are engaged, and you're committed to keeping this thing going.
 At this stage, you may be wondering how to incorporate regular project contributors into your workflow, whether it's giving someone commit access or resolving community debates.
 If you have questions, we've got answers.

-## What are examples of formal roles used in open source projects?
+## Wat zijn voorbeelden van formele rollen die worden gebruikt in open source-projecten?

 Many projects follow a similar structure for contributor roles and recognition.